a-und-b/ab-sus/RESEND_SETUP_GUIDE.md

 The edge function is configured to send from:

 ```
-Selbst & Selig <noreply@andersundbesser.de>
+Selbst & Selig <noreply@selbst-und-selig.de>
 ```

 **Required Actions:**

-1. In [Resend Dashboard](https://resend.com/domains), verify that `andersundbesser.de` is added and verified
+1. In [Resend Dashboard](https://resend.com/domains), verify that `selbst-und-selig.de` is added and verified
 2. If not verified yet, you can:
    - Add DNS records to verify the domain (recommended)
    - Or temporarily use `onboarding@resend.dev` for testing by updating the edge function